18.104.22.168 Increasing Resistance

-Propaganda stiffens the morale of those against whom force is used.
+Propaganda stiffens the resistance of those against whom force is used.
 An attack on a country is a threat to a population’s security, way of life and independence – so the country’s leaders are politically strengthened (6.3.6) by calling for unity to resist.
+Both America and Al-Qaeda used emotive language to boost morale.

-Civilian casualties, particularly where children are involved, make emotive headlines and effective propaganda – as in this speech by George W Bush:
+Civilian casualties, particularly where children are involved, make eye-catching headlines and effective propaganda – as in this speech by George W Bush:

 He was seeking public support for his “war against terror”, in his 2002 State of the Union address, responding to Al-Qaeda’s ‘9/11’ attacks on America.